bridgethass/udacity-dsnd-project2/README.md

     1) data/process_data.py : ETL pipeline to merge and clean the disaster messages and categories into the sqlite DisasterResponses.db
     2) models/train_classifier.py : model pipeline to train and classify the disaster messages into categories
     3) models/viz_results.py : functions to plot the classification results (precision, recall, f1-score)
+    4)

 ## Results and Discussion<a name="results"></a>

-For this project I tested out both the SGD (Stochastic Gradient Descent- Support Vector Machine) and Random Forest Classifiers, and endd up using the Random Forest Model.
-Results were fairly good for categories that had a larger number of samples, but were generally poor for samples with < 200 data points.
+For this project I tested out both the SGD (Stochastic Gradient Descent- Support Vector Machine) and Random Forest Classifiers, and ended up using the Random Forest Model.
+Results were fairly good for categories that had a larger number of samples in the training dataset, but were generally poor for samples with < 200 data points.
 In fact many of these categories with small sample sizes ended up with recall and f-scores of zero and had the following warning:

 ```UndefinedMetricWarning: Recall and F-score are ill-defined and being set to 0.0 in samples with no true labels.```